CONSTITUTION -- Amended 2019

 1. Deposit of Funds.
 The funds of the Association shall be deposited in such banks, trust companies or other depositories as the Executive Board from time to time may determine.

-2. Checks, etc. All checks, drafts, endorsements, notes and evidences of indebtedness of the Association shall be signed by such officer or officers or agent or agents of the Association and in such manner as the Executive Board from time to time may determine.
+2. Checks, etc. The Executive Director and the President (being co-signers on the account) shall be authorized to sign all checks, drafts, endorsements, notes and evidences of indebtedness of the Association.
 Endorsements for deposits to the credit of the Association shall be made in such manner as the Executive Board from time to time may determine.

 3. Loans.
 No loan or advance shall be contracted on behalf of the Association, and no note or other evidence of indebtedness shall be issued in its name, unless and except as authorized by the Executive Board.
 Any such authorization may be general or confined to specific instances, and may include authorization to pledge, as security for loans or advances so authorized, any and all securities and other personal property at any time held by the Association.